ayshiff/my-open-source-journey/docs/contributions/caramel#91.md

 ### Caramel runtime

-The first idea was to expose the pipe operator as an external that maps to a `caramel_runtime:pipe`function.
+The first idea was to expose the pipe operator as an external that maps to a `caramel_runtime:pipe` function.

+Here is the pipe operator signature:

 ```ocaml title="caramel/stdlib/caramel_runtime.ml"
 external ( |> ) : 'a -> ('a -> 'b) -> 'b = "pipe"
 ```

+Here is the pipe operator definition:

 ```ocaml title="caramel/stdlib/caramel_runtime.erl"
 pipe(A, B) -> B(A).
 ```

+We will tell the compiler to map `|>` to our caramel_runtime pipe function:

 ```ocaml title="caramel/compiler/ocaml_to_erlang/names.ml"
 let ocaml_to_erlang_primitive_op t =